-SMT components can also be held in place on the bottom side of a board using adhesive if wave soldering is used to solder SMT and through-hole components simultaneously.
+SMT components can also be held in place on the bottom side of a board using adhesive if wave soldering is used for soldering SMT and through-hole components simultaneously.

 By turning SMT and through-hole parts into reflow-soldered parts and using a selective solder mask to prevent reflowing during wave soldering, SMT and through-hole components can also be soldered together without adhesive.

-The high degree of automation provided by surface mounting greatly reduces labor costs and increases production rates.
+The high degree of automation provided by surface mounting dramatically reduces labor costs and increases production rates.
 The size, weight, and cost of equivalent through-hole components can be reduced by one-fourth to one-tenth with SMDs.

-To achieve the lowest manufacturing cost, mass-produced circuit boards need to be highly mechanized.
+Mass-produced circuit boards must be highly mechanized to achieve the lowest manufacturing cost.
 Electronic components made from traditional leaded lead materials are not well suited for this method.
 A small amount of mechanization was possible, but component leads still need to be performed.